Sunday, August 16, 2020

 As for the underground sea think of it more as what would be encountered from further explorations in the D# module, part of the great Underdark.
 The Black Reservoir level is tiny compred to the former body of water, and the reservoir is filled with large supporting pillars too...although the sea monster dwelling in its waters doesn't mind the obstructions #4690

-This is likely the level that is using a hex map, as it will be very large.
-Like much deeper down.
+Likely much deeper down due to the underdark connection.
 This is not the Black Reservoir, which was published in 1975 and part of the Expanded Castle, as the map for it is included in Rob Kuntz's El Raja Key Archive [27].
+It is not the hex map level, as that was a repeat pattern of rooms drawn by a classmate of Ernie Gygax.

 Orc and Gnoll Warrens